StefanoFrontini/PersonalDevBot/README.md

 Personal Development Bot
-A simple twitter bot that tweets personal development phrase I like
+A simple twitter bot that tweets personal development phrases I like

 Made with Python + Flask + MySQL